Montana-Code-School/learnModules/README.md

 * src/chef.js
 * src/refridgerator.js

-Be sure to compile with every edit and test your code in the /lib directory
+Be sure to compile with every file save and test your code in the /lib directory